UShouldRun/Spider-Line4---AI-Algorithms-Project/README.md

 Minimax with αβ cuts cuts and Monte Carlo Tree Search playing SpiderLine4.

 The file that should be ran is "main.py".
-The bots' code is written inside the "bots.py".
+The different algorithms' code are written inside "bots.py".

 # THE GAME